salt-die/rects/README.md

 Regions
 -------
-Say one has a list of windows that may or may not overlap, and one wants to draw them efficiently.
+Given a list of overlapping windows, how can they be efficiently rendered?
-Ideally, we don't draw parts of windows that are covered by other windows:
+Ideally, areas of windows covered by other windows are never drawn:

 ```
     +------------+   +--------+